tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - Why Pay More!?
 - Have It Your Way
 - Making People Happy Through Food

+### Q: Which small country is located between the borders of France and Spain?
+- **Correct Answer:** Andorra
+- San Marino
+- Vatican City
+- Lichtenstein

 ### Q: Which soccer player is featured on the cover of EA Sport's FIFA 18?